MicrosoftDocs/power-automate-docs/flow-docs/button-flow-with-user-input-tokens.md

 [!INCLUDE [view-pending-approvals](includes/cc-rebrand.md)]
 Create a button flow to run routine tasks by simply tapping a button.
 Customize your flow by allowing the user to provide specific details that will be used when the flow runs.
 This topic walks you through creating a button flow that takes input from the user and then running the button flow, highlighting how to provide the user input.

-You can create a button flow in the Microsoft Flow website or the mobile app for Microsoft Flow.
+You can create a button flow in the Power Automate website or the mobile app for Power Automate.
 For this topic, you'll use the website.

 ### Prerequisites
-* An account on the Microsoft Flow website.
+* An account on the Power Automate website.

 ## Open the template
-1. Sign in to the [Microsoft Flow website](https://flow.microsoft.com), enter **Visual Studio** in the search box, and then click or tap the search icon to find all templates that relate to Visual Studio:
+1. Sign in to the [Power Automate website](https://flow.microsoft.com), enter **Visual Studio** in the search box, and then click or tap the search icon to find all templates that relate to Visual Studio:

     ![](./media/button-flow-with-user-input-tokens/1.png)
 2. Select the **Open a Priority 2 Bug in Visual Studio** template: